 This one day guide to Lima will provide you all you need to know, including where to eat, where to stay, and the best attractions for your adventure!

 How to Get to Lima

 Lima has one major airport, Jorge Chavez International Airport.
-It was bustling at 9:30 p.m. like you would expect to see at 7:00 a.m. back in the states so expect to spend some time there after landing.
+It was bustling at 9:30 p.m. like you would expect to see at 7:00 a.m. back in the states, so expect to spend some time after that landing.
 When we arrived in Peru- it was late, it was dark, and we’d been traveling for over 14 hours.
 Fortunately for me, I had slept the entire flight like I do most flights, so I was awake and ready to take on this new city!

 You can either take a taxi or rent a car from the airport.
-If you are planning on road tripping I would recommend renting a car.
-We had one day in Lima so we decided to take a taxi to and from the airport for our Cusco flight.
-To get around the city we mostly walked, but used the occasional Uber or Lyft for longer distances.
+If you are planning on road-tripping, I would recommend renting a car.
+We had one day in Lima, so we decided to take a taxi to and from the airport for our Cusco flight.
+To get around the city, we mostly walked but used the occasional Uber or Lyft for longer distances.

 Where to Stay in Lima